telerik/xaml-docs/controls/radchartview/series/piechart-series/doughnutseries.md

 ## Styling the Series

-You can see how to style the series using different properties in the [DoughtnutSeries section]({%slug radchartview-styles-and-templates-customizing-piechart-series%}) of the Customizing PieChart Series help article.
+You can see how to style the series using different properties in the [DoughnutSeries section]({%slug radchartview-styles-and-templates-customizing-piechart-series%}) of the Customizing PieChart Series help article.

-Additionally, you can use the Palette property of the chart to change the colors of the DoughtnutSeries on a global scale.
+Additionally, you can use the Palette property of the chart to change the colors of the DoughnutSeries on a global scale.
 You can find more information about this feature in the [Palettes]({%slug radchartview-features-palettes-introduction%}) section in our help documentation.

 ## See Also
  * [Chart Series Overview]({%slug radchartview-series-chartseries%})